netflowcoin/izzbie-android/README.md

 ## **6. FAQ**
 * **Cannot log in, prompt 2018——VPN permission denied**
-1. Please note that the izzbie.io service is built on the basis of a VPN.
-To use the izzbie.io service, please authorize the VPN for the application first.
+1. Please note that the izzbie service is built on the basis of a VPN.
+To use the izzbie service, please authorize the VPN for the application first.
 When the login is called for the first time, a system permission inquiry window will pop up.
 If you refuse, you need to enter the system setting interface to set it.

 2.VThe VPN tunnel is occupied by other applications.
 Please close other VPN applications and try to log in again.
 If the channel is preempted by other VPN applications after logging in, the SDK will automatically reconnect after closing other VPN applications.